Heroin in Australia: Supply and distribution

 From its expansion during the Vietnam war to the 1990s, heroin importation was majorly controlled by various organised 'white' crime groups throughout Australia.
 The heroin market and its drug trafficking groups were able to flourish during this time due to the prevailing police corruption, especially in NSW.
-However, the heroin market was gradually overtaken during the 1990s by South East Asian syndicate groups.
+However, the heroin market was gradually overtaken during the 1990s by Southeast Asian syndicate groups.
 Australia's heroin predominately originates from the Golden Triangle, specifically Myanmar, although there have been seizures of South American heroin too.

 Historically, Sydney has been the largest point of distribution for imported heroin; in particular, the suburbs of Kings Cross, Redfern and Cabramatta became hotspots for large open-air markets.
 However, throughout the drought, the expected patterns of heroin distribution changed.
 The market became more discreet, and there was a shift to deal more available drugs such as cocaine and methamphetamine.
 This is also confirmed by a sharp drop in the number of arrests for heroin street dealers, which halved in 2001.

 During the height of Australia's epidemic, users were buying relatively cheap but pure heroin.
 From 1996 to 2000, the amount for a gram halved from $400 to $220 and the amount for a 'cap' was $25.
 This changed however at the turn of the century, with a gram of heroin selling for $450 during the drought and 'caps' were selling double what they were previously.
 However, the price of a 'cap' has stabilised at this price, over the past decade, with no reports of increases since 2000.

 Route of administration

 In Australia, the injection has been the predominant route of administration, unlike Europe, where smoking heroin is more prevalent.
 This is due to the type of heroin that is available in Australia's markets, which lends itself to injecting rather than smoking.
 Throughout the drought, as the supply of heroin decreased, so did the level of injecting.
 This decrease in injecting also saw a reduction in the amount of infections associated with needles, such as hepatitis C. Since the end of the shortage, smoking heroin is on the rise in Australia, in particular, the method of 'chasing'.

-However, injecting heroin maintains the most popular route of administration in Australia, with the National Drug and Alcohol Centre reporting 100% of reported heroin users injecting in 2018, compared to the 6% who smoke.
+However, injecting heroin maintains the most popular route of administration in Australia, with the National Drug and Alcohol Research Centre reporting 100% of reported heroin users injecting in 2018, compared to the 6% who smoke.
 It is common for heroin users in Australia to transition to smoking to injecting heroin throughout their heroin careers.